Senser are back – with the help of their fans. This new record was funded via the PledgeMusic.com website.

 With every drum beat, every scratch, there’s more proof that Senser haven’t lost any of their guile.
 They should be up there headlining larger venues with bigger crowds, especially since many of these new tracks, that they’ll be performing on their current tour, will make even the sanest mind go wild.

 Wounded Spectre thrives on its dark, scolding, and angst-ridden vocals.
 I sort of thought about Lemmy here; it’s what he’d sound like if he decided to take up rapping.
-Break The Order has an anarchic punk vibe to it, and Echelon sees Kerstin Haigh striding in with her beautiful and talented voice.
+Break The Order has an anarchic punk vibe to it, and Echelon sees Kerstin Haigh striding in with her beautiful voice.

 I’ve been listening to this record over and over again.
-It pulsates through your veins, and it changes the way people feel.
+It pulsates through your veins, and it changes the way you feel.
 Knowing that Senser are still about and fighting for their right to party with their mesmerising music is very reassuring.

 Senser are an old flame for some people, a love that your mother has always told you never to go back to.
 However, seeing this flame and realising how much they have grown, you can tell just how much their music has matured a lot.